 In case a decision of the Senate is taken by a majority but with a substantial minority (that is, more than 1/3rd of the Senators present voted against the decision) the President or Chairperson may refer the matter to the General Body (as in Article 2.18).
 In this case, the Senate may not censure or impeach him/her for this action.

-The President and the Chairperson shall have the power to requisition a meeting of any Executive council or cell or any subcommittee, committee or council of the Senate.
+The President and the Chairperson shall have the power to requisition a meeting of any Executive council or cell or any subcommittee, committee or council of the Senate except the Election Commission.

-Notwithstanding any other Articles of the Constitution, the President may attend as a full-fledged member any meetings of any Executive council or cell, or any subcommittee, committee or council of the Senate or any other body appointed by the Senate except for the Rules and Procedures Committee, the Finance Committee and the Steering Committee, and may overrule any decisions taken by them.
+Notwithstanding any other Articles of the Constitution, the President may attend as a full-fledged member any meetings of any Executive council or cell, or any subcommittee, committee or council of the Senate or any other body appointed by the Senate except for the Rules and Procedures Committee, the Finance Committee, the Steering Committee and the Election Commission, and may overrule any decisions taken by them.
 In the event of the President doing so, he/she shall be obliged, if requested by the concerned body, to requisition a meeting of the Senate and place his/her decision before it.

 Notwithstanding any other Articles of the Constitution, the Chairperson may attend as a full-fledged member any meeting of any subcommittee, committee or council of the Senate.